brynhayder/reinforcement_learning_an_introduction/README.md

 # Reinforcement Learning: An Introduction
 Notes and exercise solutions to the second edition of Sutton &amp; Barto's book.

+**Some of the solutions have mistakes, so be mindful!
+If you spot a mistake, please raise an issue and (at some point...)
+I'll fix it.**

 -----

 Notes: